Al Johnston

 Alexander Alan Johnston (born 17 March 1932) is a Scottish-Canadian professional golfer who played on the PGA Tour.

+Career

 Johnston was born in Scotland.
 He came to Canada in 1954 and became a Canadian citizen, living in Montreal.
 He played on the PGA Tour in the 1960s and early 1970s, winning once.
 He won the 1962 Hot Springs Open Invitational in a playoff over Bill Collins.